dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 mitigator with which the server has an established service relationship.
-The operator of the mitigator may in turn monitor mitigation performance and capacity, as the attack being mitigated may grow in severity beyond the mitigating entity's capabilities.
+The operator of the mitigator may in turn monitor mitigation performance and capacity, as the attack being mitigated may grow in severity beyond the mitigating domain's capabilities.

 The operator of the mitigator has limited options in the event a DOTS client-requested mitigation is being overwhelmed by the severity of the attack.
-Out-of-scope business or service level agreements may permit the mitigating entity to drop the mitigation and let attack traffic flow unchecked to the target, but this is only encourages attack escalation.
-In the case where the mitigating entity is the upstream service provider for the attack target, this may mean the mitigating entity and its other services and users continue to suffer the incidental effects of the attack.
+Out-of-scope business or service level agreements may permit the mitigating domain to drop the mitigation and let attack traffic flow unchecked to the target, but this is only encourages attack escalation.
+In the case where the mitigating domain is the upstream service provider for the attack target, this may mean the mitigating domain and its other services and users continue to suffer the incidental effects of the attack.

 A recursive signaling model as shown in {{fig-recursive-signaling}} below offers an alternative.
-In a variation of the primary use case "Successful Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" described in [I-D.ietf-dots-use-cases], an entity operating a DOTS server and mitigation also operates a DOTS client.
+In a variation of the primary use case "Successful Automatic or Operator-Assisted CPE or PE Mitigators Request Upstream DDoS Mitigation Services" described in [I-D.ietf-dots-use-cases], an domain operating a DOTS server and mitigation also operates a DOTS client.
 This DOTS client has an established signaling session with a DOTS server belonging to a separate administrative domain.

-With these preconditions in place, the operator of the mitigator being overwhelmed or otherwise performing inadequately may request mitigation for the attack target from this separate DOTS-aware entity.
+With these preconditions in place, the operator of the mitigator being overwhelmed or otherwise performing inadequately may request mitigation for the attack target from this separate DOTS-aware domain.
 Such a request recurses the originating mitigation request to the secondary DOTS server, in the hope of building a cumulative mitigation against the attack:

 ~~~~~
-                     example.net entity
+                     example.net domain
                      . . . . . . . . . . . . . . . . .
                      .                               .
        +----+    A   .  +----+       +-----------+   .